 Obtaining a Marriage License

-To get married in the state of Massachusetts, you will need to file for a Massachusetts Certificate of Marriage with a Town Clerk's office in Massachusetts.
-You can file with any town regardless of where in Massachusetts you get married.
-You do not have to file in the town where the wedding will be or the town you were born in.
-Whatever town you file with will have the permanent record of your marriage license.
+To get married in the state of Massachusetts, you will need to file for a Certificate of Marriage with a Town Clerk's office.
+You may file with any town regardless of where in Massachusetts you are planning on getting married.
+The town in which you file with will have the permanent record of your marriage license.

 - This is a state marriage license that may be obtained in any city or town in Massachusetts as long as the marriage takes place in Massachusetts.